Besides being a good coder, every developer needs soft skills in their toolbox. Check out our Ultimate Guide to Soft Skills for Developers.

 Soft skills for developers are not a fad

 Gone are the days when the only expectations from developers were centered around their software development skills and technical skills.
 Writing the right code and writing and executing tests are still cornerstones of developer activities.
 As the software industry becomes integrated with business, the expectations from developers evolve.
 Even if you are a developer working in a software development company, you will still interact with your peers – chances are you are going to be a team member – a part of a larager team.
 You will talk with your colleagues (designers, QA engineers, project managers, executives) and other stakeholders.
-This is why soft skills for developers are a key part of your toolbox.
+This is why soft skills are a key part of your toolbox as a software developer, as well as your willingness to learn them..

-If writing the excellent code and engineering isn’t enough, then which soft skills you need?
+If writing excellent code and engineering isn’t enough, then which soft skills do you need?
 How can developers focus their efforts on growing and building soft-skills?

 There are several definitions of what soft skills are.
 Most of them center around the notion that soft skills are the skills enabling you to communicate and interact with other people.
 And to do so in a meaningful and harmonious way.
 This includes things like communication, empathy, patience, and more.